Stock market index

-A comparison of three major U.S. stock indices: the NASDAQ Composite, Dow Jones Industrial Average, and S&P 500 Index.
+A comparison of three major US stock indices: the Dow Jones Industrial Average, the NASDAQ Composite, and the S&P 500.
 All three have the same height at March 2007.
 The NASDAQ spiked during the dot-com bubble in the late 1990s, a result of the large number of technology companies on that index.

-In finance, a stock index, or stock market index, is an index that measures the performance of a stock market, or of a subset of a stock market.
+In finance, a stock market index or stock index is an index that measures the performance of a stock market, or of a subset of a stock market.
 It helps investors compare current stock price levels with past prices to calculate market performance.

 Two of the primary criteria of an index are that it is investable and transparent: The methods of its construction are specified.
 Investors may be able to invest in a stock market index by buying an index fund, which is structured as either a mutual fund or an exchange-traded fund, and "tracks" an index.
 The difference between an index fund's performance and the index, if any, is called tracking error.